 Windows 11 Logo

-The launch of this logo took place in the summer of 2021, ahead of schedule.
-It officially debuted simultaneously with the release of the updated platform and echoed the old versions of the emblems – and the structure, style, and font.
+The logo was launched in the summer of 2021, ahead of schedule.
+It officially debuted alongside the release of the updated platform, echoing the old emblems in their structure, style, and font.
 But some adjustments did take place.
-The bold typeface Segoe UI Bold is used in this case, so the letters look much more distinct than before.
+The Segoe UI Bold typeface is used here, so the letters look much more distinct than before.
 They are perfectly flat, strict, and chopped.
-Another transformation affected the corporate “window” – the icon to the left of the inscription.
+Another transformation affected the corporate “window,” the icon to the left of the inscription.
 The designers aligned the rectangles and made them squares of the same size.
-Therefore, now the shape of the flag has disappeared – the maximum adaptation of graphics and text has appeared since the icon visually conveys the program’s name.
+Therefore, the flag’s shape has now disappeared, as the maximum adaptation of graphics and text has been achieved, and the icon visually conveys the program’s name.

 Font and Colors